 In 2016, BJM and its artistic director were awarded the Rideau Hommage prize in recognition of the company’s reputation and continued presence on the Québec stage.

-In 2017, BJM proudly celebrates 45 years of history, ballet, touring and meeting audiences.
+In 2017, BJM proudly celebrated 45 years of history, ballet, touring and meeting audiences.